amnn/3rd-year-report/report.md

 algorithm favours \textit{reversible} grammars, as defined in\ \cite{Sakakibara199223}.
 This does not mean that the output of the algorithm is guaranteed to be reversible, however.
-Indeed, it is possible to violate condition (2) of reversibility when performing a \textsc{Merge}, although the
+Indeed, it is possible to violate condition (2) of reversibility when performing an \textsc{Extract}, although the
-\textsc{Extract} procedure is designed precisely to combat this.
+\textsc{Merge} procedure is designed precisely to combat this.

 # Angluin's K-Bounded Algorithm {#angluin}